Limitations of Quantum Measurements and Operations of Scattering Type under the Energy Conservation Law: Conditions which Hamiltonian of a controlled system must satisfy for implementing controlled unitary gates perfectly under energy conservation

 is valid for any $\ket{\psi}_T$.
 In the first line, we used $\braket{\phi_0|\phi_1}=0$.
 We applied Eq.~(\ref{eq:assump2}) to the second line.
 In the third line, the energy conservation is considered.
-In the fourth line, Eq.~(\ref{eq:assump2}) and Eq.~(\ref{eq:controlled-U}) are utilized.
+In the fourth line, Eq.~(\ref{eq:assump2}) and Eq.~(\ref{eq:ideal_ope}) are utilized.
 The final line is derived by combining $\braket{\phi_0^{\prime}|\phi_1^{\prime}}=0$ and Eq.~(\ref{eq:wayone_constraint}) with Eq.~(\ref{eq:wayone4}).

-If $\braket{\phi_0|H_C^2|\phi_1} \ne 0$ works, we are able to prove that $V_T$ must be proportional to $I_T$ by a calculation similar to the derivation of Eq. (\ref{eq:wayone_result}).
-Thus, we find that if the assumption Eq. (\ref{eq:assump2}) holds, Eq.~(\ref{eq:waytwo_contraint}) has to be fulfilled in addition to Eq. (\ref{eq:wayone_constraint}) to implement a non-trivial controlled unitary gate perfectly under energy conservation.
+If $\braket{\phi_0|H_C^2|\phi_1} \ne 0$ works, we are able to prove that $V_T$ must be proportional to $I_T$ by a calculation similar to the derivation of Eq. (\ref{eq:wayone6}).
+Thus, we find that if the assumption Eq. (\ref{eq:assump2}) holds, Eq.~(\ref{eq:waytwo_contraint}) has to be fulfilled in addition to Eq. (\ref{eq:wayone_constraint}) to implement a non-trivial controlled unitary gate perfectly under energy conservation. \end{proof} Furthermore, if $C$ and $T$ are one-qubit systems, $U_{ideal} $ becomes a two-qubit controlled gate, and $V_T$ becomes a one-qubit gate.
+The gate $V_T$ can be represented as